 Adopting Healthy Oral Hygiene Habits

 As soon as the first tooth arrives, help your little one learn that brushing can be fun!
-When a baby’s tooth erupts, parents should brush it with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
+When a baby’s tooth erupts, parents should brush it with a soft-bristled toothbrush and a tiny amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by our office or another healthcare professional.
 We suggest reviewing proper tooth brushing procedures with your child often.
 Your child’s primary or baby teeth will begin to appear between the ages of six and 12 months, and will continue to erupt until about age three.